Webex for teachers

 - We also recommend installing the desktop app.
 Once the app is installed, meetings started via the browser are automatically opened with the app.

 The easiest way to start a meeting is to open your Personal Room.
-To do this, open the desktop app or the TU Graz Webex page and click Start a Meeting.
+To do this, open the desktop app or the TU Graz Webex page and click the calendar symbol in the menu on the left to go to the meeting options; click Start a Meeting.

 If you use your personal room, the link is the following: https://tugraz.webex.com/meet/max.muster (replace max.muster with the first part of your TUGRAZonline address).